patrickpichler/dynatrace-monitoring-as-code-1/versioned_docs/version-1.5.3/intro.md

 To use monaco you will need to install it.
 Monaco is distributed as a binary package.

-To install Monaco, find the appropriate package for your system and download it as a zip archive.
-After downloading Monaco, unzip the package.
-Monaco runs as a single binary named monaco.
-Ensure the binary is available on your PATH.
+To install Monaco, find the appropriate executable for your system and download it.

+Ensure that the monaco binary is available on your PATH.
 This process will differ depending on your operating system.
+This process will differ depending on your operating system.

-Binaries are available in the [release page](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/releases).
+Executables are available in the [release page](https://github.com/dynatrace-oss/dynatrace-monitoring-as-code/releases).

 <Tabs
   defaultValue="operating system"